-7 Besides the studies on Japan described below, we are aware of only one other non-U.S. study examining long-run capital market integration within a country - Good's (1977) study of late nineteenth-century Austria.
+^{7.} Besides the studies on Japan described below, we are aware of only one other non-U.S. study examining long-run capital market integration within a country-Good's (1977) study of late 19th-century Austria.

-The process of financial market integration in Japan has also received attention by scholars, although detailed studies published on this topic outside of Japan are almost non-existent.
-In comparison to studies on the U.S., those on Japan are comparatively underdeveloped in terms of the statistical assessment of when integration occurred, whether the capital market was efficient, and what caused capital market integration.
+The process of financial market integration in Japan has also attracted the attention of scholars, although detailed studies published on this topic outside of Japan are virtually nonexistent.
+In comparison to studies on the United States, those on Japan are comparatively underdeveloped in terms of the statistical assessment of when integration occurred, whether the capital market was efficient, and what caused regional capital market integration.
 Sugiyama (1965) and Okada (1966) pioneered research on Japanese financial market integration.
-The latter study primarily focuses on comparisons between Tokyo and Osaka's loan and deposit rates.
-Okada suggests that integration may have occurred during the first decade of the 1900s.
-In contrast, Tsurumi (1981, 1991) argues that Tokyo and Osaka had integrated by the early 1890s, and that other prefectures may have experienced a decline in interest rates during the period 1907-1912 (although he is less clear about when a national capital market emerged).
-Yamamura (1970) analyzed data on deposit rates and loan rates from 1889-1925 and concluded that the capital market had integrated by 1900.
+The latter study focuses primarily on comparisons between Tokyo and Osaka's loan and deposit rates.
+Okada suggests that integration between the two may have occurred during the first decade of the 1900s.
+In contrast, Tsurumi (1981, 1991) argues that Tokyo and Osaka had integrated by the early 1890s, and that other prefectures may have experienced a decline in interest rates during the period 1907-12 (although he is less clear about when a national capital market emerged).
+Yamamura (1970) analyzed data on deposit rates and loan rates from 1889-1925 and concluded that the capital markets had integrated by 1900.